dalfrom/simplecache/README.md

 This allows for classic CRUD operations

-There is no:
-- WAL
-- in-disk data storage
+There is no in-disk data storage

 This is a cache, not a message broker or a hybrid mix with in-disk data.
 The concept of a cache is to stay in-memory, since the DB already stores data in-disk.